 A tummy tuck is done under general anesthetic.
 A wide incision is made in the lower abdomen; extra skin and/or stretch marks can then be removed.
 An overnight stay in the operating facility or with a private attendant may be recommended.

 Since many patients wish to wear high-cut bathing suits, the incision can often be placed so the resulting scar is unnoticeable when swimwear is worn.
 You may wish to reduce some fat in the nearby areas.
 In this case, it may be possible to consider combining moderate liposuction with your tummy tuck.

 Abdominoplasty is real surgery.
 Before you decide, it’s important to learn about any possible complications, even though they are rare.
-These will be fully explained to you during your private consultation with Dr. Bowman.
+These will be fully explained to you during your private consultation.
 At that time, you will have an opportunity for a careful and complete discussion of your options and what is involved.
 You will benefit from asking all your questions and browsing through our photographs.